"The Seven Precepts"

 This signals the role of natural agency and brings into focus the Earth.

-The Fourth Precept rejects priority of the intangible over the natural, functional over the structural, and tasks humanity in its pretenses as steward.
+The Fourth Precept rejects prioritizing the intangible over the natural, distant over the immediate, functional over the structural, and calls into question the view that humanity, seen as a whole, is justified in an assumed role of steward.

 V.